Classification metrics based on True/False positives & negatives

 computed using the height of the precision values by the recall.

-This value is ultimately returned as auc
+This value is ultimately returned as auc, an idempotent operation that

 computes the area under a discretized curve of precision versus recall